csc301-2023-fall/project-42-team-collab/developer-guide/main-guide.md

 2. Add an organization goal component to or project.
 It should behave like company values, but its cope is only restricted in small teams, and they might be more frequently changed by new goals.
 Think of them as short term tasks.
 Admins of a workspace/channel should be able to modify them just like company values.

 3. Enhance the robustness of the code by addressing additional edge cases and unexpected behaviors triggered by unusual inputs or connection instability.
 This proactive approach will contribute to a more resilient and reliable system, capable of handling diverse scenarios effectively.

+### Deployment
+1. Notice that currently, our Slack bot is deployed using "Socket mode", which is only recommended as a way of deploying the bot if only used for development purposes.
+If possible, you can setup your own HTTP server hosting at a domain, which allows you to redirect all sources of HTTP Requests to our bot using Slack's BOLT API.
+If you plan to distribute the bot into public, this is a necessary step, as socket direct connections are often insecure.

 ## Testing